olumalia/SimpleIPTVRoku/README.md

 There is a default playlist with a few channels that can be found on the net or you can edit the m3u with your own or your iptv providers.

-Please note it will not sort into categories.
+Please note it will not sort into categories, this is being worked on and will soon be updated to arrange channels into sections and alphabetical order.